info-sharing-environment/NIEM-Modeling-Tool/README.md

 ## License

+This project is licensed under the Eclipse Public License - v 1.0.
+Visit the [license](https://github.com/info-sharing-environment/NIEM-Modeling-Tool/blob/master/license.md) file for details.

 ## Privacy

 Comments, pull requests and any other messages received through this repository may be subject to the [Presidential Records Act](http://www.archives.gov/about/laws/presidential-records.html) and may be archived.